 St. Louis Slip & Fall Lawyer

 Did you suffer a broken bone, sprain, head injury or other harm after a slip/trip and fall accident in St. Louis?
 Talk to a slip and fall attorney about your case at Goldblatt + Singer.
 Slip, trip, and fall accidents are some of the most common causes of unintentional injuries in the country.
 According to the National Floor Safety Institute, falls account for more than 8 million trips to the emergency room each year.
-Nearly one million of these incidents stem from slip and falls alone.
+Nearly one million of these incidents stem from slips and falls alone.
 If you or a loved one suffered any kind of injury in a bad fall in St. Louis, contact our fall accident lawyers for assistance.

 Slip and Fall Accident Claims in St. Louis